twleochao/twleochao.github.io/_pages/about.md

 When I'm not in the lab or school, I also enjoy a variety of other more creative and physical activities, which I find myself occasionally discovering subtle intersections with the technicality of my work.

 I've been playing classical piano since I was a kid, I find the discipline to practice transfers well into programming.
-If you're not familiar with classical music, **[here's a list of some of my favorite pieces and recordings of all time](/piano/)**.
+If you're not familiar with classical music, **[here's](/piano/)** a list of some of my favorite pieces and recordings of all time.

 I also enjoying the intricacies of various
 <span class="hover-reveal">